 interrupt.AttachInterrupt(insert_here_your-interrupt_service_routine_name, sjsu::Gpio::Edge::kEdgeRising);

-interrupt.EnableInterrupts();

 Develop your main.cpp so that while an interrupt is not triggered, i.e. outside of the ISR function, it periodically prints a message to console showing that a key has not been pressed.
 When a key is pressed, the ISR should be called.
 When first entering your ISR function, print a message to console showing that the ISR has in fact been called.